Australian Radiation Protection and Nuclear Safety Agency: Structure

 Under the ARPANS Act of 1998, the founding of ARPANSA also established the formation of the Radiation Health and Safety Advisory Council, the Radiation Health Committee and the Nuclear Safety Committee.
 All of these groups consist of the CEO and an individual to represent the interests of the general public, as well as other specialty members.

-The functions of the Radiation Health and Safety Advisory Council include identifying emerging issues relating to radiation protection and nuclear safety and examine concerning matters, among others.
+The functions of the Radiation Health and Safety Advisory Council include providing advice to the CEO, identifying emerging issues relating to radiation protection and nuclear safety and examine matters of community concern, among others.
 The members include: